 Closing costs are the various fees and charges buyers face when purchasing a new home.
-Closing costs can accrue from lenders and third parties that are involved in your loan transaction such as escrow, home appraisers, and title companies.
+Closing costs can accrue from lenders and third parties involved in your loan transaction, such as escrow, home appraisers, and title companies.

-Home buyers in California can typically expect to pay closing costs between 2% and 3% of their home’s purchase price, depending on price, discount points, transfer taxes and other factors.
+Homebuyers in California can typically expect to pay closing costs between 2% and 5% of their home’s purchase price, depending on price, discount points, transfer taxes, and other factors.
 This is an approximation.
 Most lenders ask that potential borrowers apply for a loan before receiving an exact breakdown of the closing costs they can expect to pay.

 There are two types of closing costs: Nonrecurring and Recurring.

 Nonrecurring closing costs include the one-time fees that buyers pay only at the time of purchase.
 These can include:

 - Escrow fees